ewattson/gildedageweddings/pages/about.md

 ## Institutions
 We pulled content from various sources to ensure that our collection was well rounded.
 This list includes: The New York Public Library, The MET, Newfeilds, The Getty, The University of California Calisphere, Internet Archive, The Art Institute of Chicago, and The Digital Public Library of America.

-Thank you to our professors, peers, and institutions that contributed to this collection
+Thank you to our professors, peers, and institutions that contributed to the creation of this collection.

+## Ownership and use

+This collection is managed under fair use copyright.
+The data in this collection can be used for educational purposes without permission from the copyright holder.